 Citing Mental Illness as the “Cause”

 Media quote experts saying that such individuals are “mentally disturbed,” or have “untreated mental illness,” but that doesn’t explain the level of violence we are seeing or what drives a person to pull a trigger or intentionally crash an airplane, killing all 150 people on board.

 A review of scientific literature published in Ethical Human Psychology and Psychiatry regarding the “astonishing rate” of mental illness over the past 50 years revealed that it’s not “mental illness” causing the problem; rather, it’s the psychiatric drugs prescribed to treat it.
-Mental disorder is not a predictor of aggressive behavior; however, the drugs prescribed to treat it are documented to cause such behavior.
-Whatever psychiatric assessment, “treatment,” including the drugs reportedly given the teen charged over the Parkland school massacre, all failed to predict or prevent the murderous outcome and potentially exacerbated his troubled mental state.
+Therefore, citing a mental disorder is not a predictor of aggressive behavior; however, the drugs prescribed to treat it are documented to cause such behavior.

 CCHR is clear that not every violent killer has been documented to be under the influence of, or withdrawing from a psychotropic drug at the time of committing a crime, but in many cases such drugs only emerge when investigative reporters probe the killer’s background.
 And the media does not always ask the right questions.

 Therefore, some of the recommendations in the report include:

 - Legislative hearings should be held to fully investigate the correlation between psychiatric treatment and violence and suicide.